 This investment will see 50 new charging hubs installed around the country, along motorways and national roads.
 The primary goal is to remove any “range anxiety” Electric Vehicle owners have over making long journeys in their cars.
 The hubs will be able to charge up to 8 vehicles simultaneously.
 Being fast-chargers they will be capable of providing up to 100km of driving range in just 6 minutes, meaning in the time it takes to get yourself a coffee, your car will be charged and ready to go again.

-ESB map of the planned network, showing the new locations for the high-power hubs, upgraded 50kW chargers, and the existing fast-chargers in Northern Ireland.
+provisional map of the planned network, showing the new locations for the

 Green Party leader Eamon Ryan has said “it is welcome, it is a good news story, and we approve of what they are doing”.
 However, he believes that yet more could be done by mandating public locations such as shopping centres and car parks to install charge points.